djalbat/murmuration/README.md

 };
 ```

 If successful, the `error` argument of the callback will be falsey and a connection object will be returned, otherwise the `error` argument will be truthy.
+Details of the format of the `configuration` object can be found in the configuration subsections of specific package readme files.

 ### Logging

-Ideally you should include `log` property in the `configuration` object that you pass to the `fromConfiguration()` static method.
-This should have the following form:
+Ideally you should include `log` property in the `configuration` object of the following form:

 ```
 const log = {